Davis Burleson

 Davis Burleson is an American host and social media personality based in New York City.
 He is the host of Fallen Media's popular Man on the Street series, "What’s Poppin'?
-With Davis!" and appears on Sirius XM TikTok radio.
+With Davis!" and appears on SiriusXM Hits 1 radio.

-Davis is recognized for his vibrant personality, interviews, and insightful coverage of fashion, pop culture, and major events.
-His work highlights high-profile events, providing unique perspectives on the worlds of fashion and entertainment.
-In addition to his social media presence, Davis curates and presents the latest trends in music and culture on SiriusXM's TikTok Radio.
+Davis interviews and covers fashion, pop culture, and major events.
+Davis curates and presents the latest trends in music and culture on SiriusXM's Hits 1.

 Early life

-Burleson's first job was a DoorDash driver.
-In March 2020, Burleson of Houston began posting on TikTok at the age of 17.
-He amassed 100,000 followers by the fall of 2020 when he moved to New York City to study photography at the Eugene Lang College of Liberal Arts at The New School.
+In March 2020, Burleson began posting on TikTok.
+He gained 100,000 followers by the fall of 2020 when he moved to New York City to study photography at the Eugene Lang College of Liberal Arts at The New School.

 Career

-In addition to his Internet series, Davis is also a host on SiriusXM's TikTok Radio.
-On the platform, he has interviewed a variety of celebrities, including Dua Lipa, Niall Horan and Olivia Rodrigo, offering a unique perspective on their careers and the broader world of pop culture.
-These interviews further showcase Burleson's skills as a host and his ability to connect with diverse personalities.
+Davis is a host on SiriusXM's Hits 1 Radio.
+On the platform, he has interviewed celebrities such as Dua Lipa, Niall Horan and Olivia Rodrigo on their careers and the broader world of pop culture.

-Burleson partnered with Fallen Media, a New York based short-form content studio to assist with the production of "What’s Poppin?
+Burleson partnered with Fallen Media, a New York based short-form content studio to lead the production of "What’s Poppin?
 With Davis!"
 The series features Burleson interviewing visitors of Washington Square Park.

-In the spring of 2022, Burleson was hired by Ganni during Copenhagen Fashion Week to post content on Instagram and TikTok.
+In Spring 2022, Burleson was hired by Ganni during Copenhagen Fashion Week to post content on Instagram and TikTok.
 He hosted a backstage stream on TikTok at the 64th Annual Grammy Awards.
 By September 2022, Burleson's show had 2.1 million TikTok followers.
 In June 2023, he was the face of UGG's pride month campaign.
 Burleson was interviewed by UGG about being gay and the It Gets Better Project.